 WORK STREAM 2 LEAD: Characterisation & Recycling

 The recycling and analysis work stream is focussed on the safe and efficient segregation and repurposing of the battery cell constituents.
 The aim is to design a process which ensures the most efficient separation of the collectors, active materials, polymers and electrolytes.
 It will test viable solvo- and mechanical processes for delamination and include a variety of chemical and biochemical routes to regenerate and up-cycle the metal oxide fraction.
-Close collaboration by the Universities of Birmingham, Edinburgh, Leicester and Liverpool together with the Diamond Light Source will characterise the mechanical and morphological properties of the cell components as a function of age, providing an insight into degradation pathways.
+Close collaboration with the Universities of Birmingham, Edinburgh, Leicester and Liverpool together with the Diamond Light Source facility will characterise the mechanical and morphological properties of the cell components as a function of age, providing an insight into degradation pathways.
 The work stream will demonstrate, on a realistic scale, the fast, efficient segregation and recovery of LiB materials aiding the circular economy in batteries.

 Dr Phoebe Allan